CRISES IN THE CAPITALIST SYSTEM

 CRISES IN THE CAPITALIST SYSTEM.

-Crisis refers to a period of great danger, difficulty, or confusion, often marked by serious problems requiring urgent decisions.
+Crisis refers to a period of great danger, difficulty, or confusion, characterized by serious problems requiring quick decisions.

-In the context of capitalism, crises are significant disruptions that negatively affect capitalist production, especially in Europe and its colonies in Africa and Asia.
+In the context of capitalism, crises are problems, conflicts and disruptions that negatively affected capitalist production, especially in Europe and its colonies in Africa and Asia.

 The capitalist crises include: